ghorwin/OpenGLWithQt-Tutorial/README.md

-# OpenGLWithQt-Tutorial
+# OpenGL + Qt Tutorial
-A tutorial to use OpenGL within Qt Widgets applications (including input handling and render-on-demand)
+A tutorial to use OpenGL within Qt Widgets applications.
+A comprehensive discussion of many Qt Wrapper and convenience classes and functions to assist with OpenGL development.
+Includes discussion of best-practice approaches for many topics, including  input handling and battery-efficient render-on-demand.

 The generated documentation can be found on: